crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 ### Time to rewrite - measuring as we go

-I bid the two weeks on the rewrite, and my mentor and manager said "I don't know if you can pull it off, but lets see."
+I bid the two weeks on the rewrite, and my mentor and manager said "I don't know if you can pull it off, but let's see."

 After the first day, I had done the easiest one, and it looked ok.